top of page

 Location: Schweitzer Marsh

-Edition Number: 10
+Collector’s Edition of 10

 Still Point

-In early 2020, I came upon a remote, mostly obscured alcove late one January afternoon near the north shore of Schweitzer marsh.
-Low lying water studded with sedge, marsh reeds and mirrored reflections created this surreal scene of points, circles, spheres, angular reeds, even a half-submerged lily pad, all seemingly in some form of geometric alignment.
+In early 2020, I came upon a remote, mostly obscured alcove late one January afternoon near the north shore of Schweitzer Marsh.
+Low-lying water studded with sedge, marsh reeds and mirrored reflections created this surreal scene of points, circles, spheres, angular reeds, even a half-submerged lily pad, all seemingly in some form of geometric alignment.

-Friends and customers have queried the origin of the name “Still Point”, both as the title for this image as well as the name of our gallery.
+Friends have queried the origin of the name “Still Point,” both as the title for this image as well as the name of our gallery.
 I’m finally providing an explanation and some comments, especially as they relate to the value of the photographic process as a way to better understand our choice of name.

 “Still Point” derives, at least in the context of how my wife, Kate, and I think about it, from T.S.
-Eliot who chose those words to illustrate a concept for his poem, “Burnt Norton”, the first from his collection of “Four Quartets” and the one in which he explores the metaphysics of time … past, future and present.
+Eliot who chose those words to illustrate a concept for his poem, “Burnt Norton,” the first from his collection of “Four Quartets” and the one in which he explores the metaphysics of time … past, future and present.
 We named our gallery “Still Point” in eponymous tribute to Eliot’s poem and his beautifully metaphoric lines.
 The visual elements in the photograph resonate strongly with his timeless use of the term.
 Relevant lines from the poem are provided below.

 “At the still point of the turning world.
 Neither flesh nor fleshless;